Geetha63/MS-Teams-Scripts/Canvas/README.md

 * Windows Server 2008 R2 SP1

-Preparing the system:
+# Preparing the system

 Go to start button right click on the windows PowerShell Run as Administrator

 Check the ExecutionPolicy by running below command in console

   	Get-ExecutionPolicy

 Set the ExecutionPolicy to Unrestricted

 	Set-ExecutionPolicy -ExecutionPolicy Unrestricted

-Getting the Token ID:
+# Getting the Token ID

-Generate the new access token using below process.
+Generate the new access token using below process

 login into the Canvas website [uri](Ex:https://jlg.instructure.com)

-Go to Account-->settings-->Approved integrations-->New Access Token
+Go to Account &rightarrow; settings &rightarrow; Approved integrations &rightarrow; New Access Token

 ![](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/CanvasApproved%20Integrations.png)

-Downloading Data from Canvas:
+# Downloading Data from Canvas

-Without sync.csv file
+** Without sync.csv file **

-1)	How to run the script?
+1.How to run the script?

+* number

-i)	Run the script by double clicking “CanvasApiMainScript.ps1”
+ 1.Run the script by double clicking “CanvasApiMainScript.ps1”

-ii)	Script will ask for Uri - Pass login canvas [Uri](Ex: https://jlg.instructure.com)
+ 2.Script will ask for Uri - Pass login canvas [Uri](Ex: https://jlg.instructure.com)

-iii)	Script will ask fir Token ID - Provide created Token id (Ex:4626~OhR7Arue1IhsaJnplrLYYeqj********)
+ 3.Script will ask fir Token ID - Provide created Token id (Ex:4626~OhR7Arue1IhsaJnplrLYYeqj********)

-2)	Where files will be created?
+2. Where files will be created?

   	Files will be created in the same directory where the script file is located